Yale New Haven Hospital (YNHH)

 With a longstanding history of innovation, tradition, and excellence, Yale-New Haven Hospital consistently ranks among the best hospitals in the United States.
 Yale-New Haven Hospital has an enduring commitment to high quality, family-centered care delivered within a world-class facility to an ethnically and socioeconomically diverse population from Connecticut and the surrounding New England region.

-The Department of Psychiatry offers a range of comprehensive psychiatric and psychological services located within multiple practice settings of Yale-New Haven Hospital that include: the Yale-New Haven Psychiatric Hospital (YNHPH) —a 114 bed, acute care, psychiatric facility that consists of six main inpatient programs and several specialized step-down intensive outpatient/day hospital programs serving children, adolescents and adults across the hospital’s two campuses; and the Psychological Medicine Service— a multidisciplinary service that includes inpatient, consultation-liaison, behavioral medicine, and tobacco treatment services for medically ill adults.
+The Department of Psychiatry offers a range of comprehensive psychiatric and psychological services located within multiple practice settings of Yale-New Haven Hospital that include: the Yale-New Haven Psychiatric Hospital (YNHPH) —a 114 bed, acute care, psychiatric facility that consists of six main inpatient programs and several specialized step-down intensive outpatient/outpatient programs serving adolescents and adults across the hospital’s two campuses; and the Psychological Medicine Service— a multidisciplinary service that includes inpatient consultation-liaison, behavioral medicine, and tobacco treatment services for medically ill adults.

 The psychology internship program within Yale-New Haven Hospital includes three distinct 12-month training options.
 Each training option is based on a scientist-practitioner model where the fellow is exposed to a variety of clinical, research, and didactic training opportunities.
 For all fellows, one half-day is reserved for Departmental seminars and related activities.
 A second half-day is reserved for a scholarly project.

 Yale-New Haven Hospital psychology training options are as follows: